-Full-time students enrolling with a bachelor's degree can complete the Ph.D. program in five years, including the required one-year full-time predoctoral internship.
-Some take six years to complete all requirements.
-Students are expected to complete their master's thesis during their second year in residency.
-Students who enroll initially with a relevant master's degree can complete the program in four years.
+Full-time students enrolling with a bachelor's degree can complete the Ph.D. program of study in five years, including the required one-year full-time APA-approved predoctoral internship.
+Some students may need six years to complete all Counseling Psychology Program requirements.
+Students are expected to complete a pre-dissertation research project prior to completing their first two years of residency in the Counseling Psychology Program.
+Students who enroll initially with a relevant master's degree may complete their pre-dissertation research in less than two years and thus may complete the entire program of study and graduate in four years.

-Students are expected to remain in full-time residency for at least the first three years of the Program and are encouraged to remain so until they leave on internship.
+Students are expected to remain in full-time residency for at least the first three years of the Program and are encouraged to remain so until they leave on the pre-doctoral internship.
 The Graduate School at the University of Utah defines full-time attendance at the University as 9 or more semester hours, excluding summers.

-Program and department policies allow students entering with a bachelor's degree a maximum of seven years, and those entering with a master's degree six years, from the date of initial matriculation to complete all requirements for the Ph.D. degree.
+Program and department policies allow students entering with a Bachelor's degree a maximum of seven years, and those entering with a Master's degree six years, from the date of initial matriculation to complete all requirements for the Ph.D. degree.
 Failure to complete all program requirements within this time frame may result in dismissal from the program and the department.
-If exceptional circumstances have precluded program completion within the time limit, a student and his or her faculty advisor may appeal jointly to the Counseling Psychology Committee for up to a one-year extension.
+If exceptional circumstances are foreseen that would preclude a student from program completion within the allowable time limit deadlines, a student with the approval and support of his/her faculty program advisor may apply to the Counseling Psychology Committee and petition for up to a one-year timeline extension beyond the maximum allowable timeline limits stated above.
+Such a petition is granted based on a review by the CCP Committee of the student's reasons for the timeline request followed by a majority vote from the CCP Committee, during the period of time of the extension the student's program of study will placed on Probationary Status for exceeding program timeline deadlines.
+The student must, upon completing the timeline extension period, initiate a letter that is approved and countersigned by the student's program advisor petitioning the CCP program to remove the probationary status designation prior to graduation.